nehCG/COMS4156-MVC-masters/README.md

 ./mvnw clean install -Dcheckstyle.skip=true -Dspotbugs.skip=true
 ```

-Our unit tests have 98.6% code coverage.
+Our unit tests have 99.54% code coverage.
 [Codecov report](https://app.codecov.io/gh/nehCG/ems)

 ## Integration Tests of the Service
 We employed the Big Bang Integration Testing approach, where the integration of multiple units are tested
 simultaneously.
 Then, the entire system is tested as a whole.

 ### Internal Integration Test

 In this phase, we focused on two key integration.
 The first one is the interaction between Controller Layer and Service Layer, which involved mocking the HTTP request and allow the service layer to process.
 The second one is the interaction between Service Layer and Repository Layer, which involved mocking the database.
 After these targeted tests, we proceeded to the External Integration Test, where we examined the entire service through RESTful API testing.

 ### External Integration Test
-Our services has two external components, which are RESTFul API and the MySQL database.
+Our service has two external components, which are RESTFul API and the MySQL database.
 Thus, we tested the
 interaction between the Mapper files and the external MySQL database.
 Next, we used @RestTemplate
 to call each API endpoints, where the service is tested as a whole.

-Both Internal and External Integration Tests are located in src/test/java, which will be run automatically during CI.
+Both Internal and External Integration Tests are located in `src/test/java`, which will be run automatically during CI.
 The folder containing external integration tests is excluded for the 'mvn test' build during CI.

 ## System Tests Corresponding to API
 ### System-level Tests of every API Entry Point